Barnstable Police seek suspect in recent pharmacy robbery - NewsBreak

 fallriverreporter.com

-HULL — Police Chief John Dunn and Fire Chief Christopher J. Russo report that the Hull Police and Fire Departments, with assistance from mutual aid partners, are searching for a vehicle and driver that drove into the ocean off Pemberton Point Sunday afternoon.
+HULL — Police Chief John Dunn and Fire Chief Christopher J. Russo report that the Hull Police and Fire Departments, with assistance from mutual aid partners, have located a vehicle and driver that drove into the ocean off of Pemberton Point on Sunday.
 On Sunday, July 31, at approximately...

+Police find body of driver they say drove into ocean off Hull

+HULL, Mass. — The Plymouth County District Attorney’s Office is investigating the death of a woman who drove into the water off Pemberton Point in Hull.
+It happened shortly before 3 p.m.
+Sunday.
+Witnesses saw the woman in the driver’s seat of a truck that drove across the...

 theweektoday.com